matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/008 Summary.md

 Bob will send over `X`, the shared secret, encrypted using `pk`, which only Alice can decrypt.
 At the end of the process, both Alice and Bob will possess `pk` and `X`, the shared secret, which is also the shared AES symmetric key.

 Asymmetric cryptography is not necessarily stronger than symmetric encryption, but it simplifies the key sharing and management process.
-Symmetric encryption is then used
+Symmetric encryption is then used to make the actual communications more efficient.